DrSnuggles/AYSir/README.md

 ToDo:
 - Random on/off
 - Save last index to localStorage
-- Add Norbert Kehrer's soundtrakker_player ST1
+- TS (6ch) support
 - PT3 (2, 1)

 ## History | Not sure what will happen here
+30.04.2022:
+- Bugfix: Typo in BSCReader

 29.04.2022:
+- Added Norbert Kehrer's BSC Soundtrakker for .128 files (+309 songs from Norberts archive) (i siply set them all to .128 but most should be .SNG 1.x format)
 - Multiple vizualizers (actually Goniometer, Spectogram)

-29.04.2022:
 - Bugfix: Space in URL (now 14566 songs)

 25.04.2022: